ExistentialEnso/dasduk-contract/README.md

 This is based on the MIT-licensed work done by the fine sers here: https://www.azuki.com/erc721a

+## "Unchecked" Code Blocks

+More recent versions of Solidity support an ``unchecked`` keyword that lets you disable integer overflow checking.
+If there is no way a variable used in this block could **ever** be subject to overflow, it is a secure way to save a little on gas.

+``require`` statements in these blocks still function as expected as long as there is no way an integer overflow exploit is possible.

 ## Deployed Contract

 * EtherScan: https://etherscan.io/address/0x5472896e283ebcb13924c659c9db594aa9dc05a4